Advertisement

 Other offers available

 Alongside HSBC, students can still choose between an array of other student accounts that may still be worth comparing despite not currently offering any new sweeteners for the year.
 For example, those travelling far and wide for their studies may find Santander’s offer of a free 16-25 Railcard (valid for four years) a useful inclusion, which comes with its own range of extras.
-Its Edge Student current account also comes with a £1,500 interest-free overdraft for the first three years of study (rising to £2,000 by year five), and holders can earn cashback, prize-draws and other offers through Santander Boosts.
+Its Edge Student current account also comes with a £1,500 interest-free overdraft for the first three years of study (rising to £2,000 by year five), and holders can earn cashback, enter prize-draws and obtain other offers through Santander Boosts.

 Barclays Bank continues to offer its Student Additions account whereby university-goers can benefit from a £500 0% overdraft which rises to £1,500 by the second year of study.
 While there are no added extras thrown in, account holders will be eligible to sign up for the provider’s Blue Rewards scheme for £5 per month, netting them an array of perks, including access to exclusive savings rates and an Apple TV+ subscription.